abbs03/movie_recommendation/README.md

    - Implemented matrix factorization using PyTorch to uncover latent features.
    - Identified similar users based on these features.
    - Recommended top-rated movies among those preferred by similar users.

+## Data Source
+The dataset used in this project is [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) from Kaggle.